Arjith8/NeetCodeMastery/2_pointers.md

     - Attempt 1:
         - Had a flawed thought process didnt take into consideration all edge cases
         - Time Taken: 17:20m
         - Self Evaluation: Need to do again

+    - Attempt 2:
+        - I did run into edge cases and needed to debug quick while it was fine I will loose confidence in a interview
+        - Time Taken: dk
+        - Self Evaluation: Need to do again

 ### Question 4.